 I held a variety of jobs in high school.
 I was a babysitter, camp counselor, life guard, retail worker and finally staff at a day care.
 Having all these jobs meant I could save some money, have a bit for spending, and save up for the down payment for this little beauty.
-I knew I couldn’t afford much, so I found one of the cheapest cars I could.
-I got it for $4k out the door, and witha down payment of about $2ooo, financed the rest for 18 months.
-Part time jobs are all well and nice, but they don’t pay all the bills anymore.
+I knew I couldn't afford much, so I found one of the cheapest cars I could.
+I got it for $4k out the door, and with a down payment of about $2000, financed the rest for 18 months.
+Part time jobs are all well and nice, but they don't pay all the bills anymore.

 As previously mentioned, my high school was pretty great.
 We had an agreement with the local community college that allowed us to take slightly more difficult classes in exchange for college and high school credits.
 I took as many of these classes as possible, since I knew I was going to be paying for college on my own.
 Fortunately, academics came easily to me.
 This allowed me to accrue not only 23 college credits in high school, but also apply for scholarships.
 I got 3 scholarships for college: one from the local American Legion, one sponsored by a local bank, and my full ride scholarship for academics.
 I also did a crap ton of extracurriculars, most notably getting my Girl Scout Gold Award.
 My family has a proud history of joining the military (Army, Navy, and Air Force), so I signed up for the Air National Guard.
 They gave me a sign on bonus of $20k ($15k after taxes).